 Where it all started

-Anna Mae Bullock, born and raised in Nutbush, a small farming community outside of Brownsville Tennessee, is known worldwide as Tina Turner.
+Born Anna Mae Bullock in Nutbush, a small farming community near Brownsville, Tennessee, the world knew her as Tina Turner.

 Held the 4th weekend of September, fans gather for Tina fun, including tours of Nutbush and tribute concerts.